 Don’t be afraid to adjust:

-- Change the angle of a sofa or armchair
+Altering the angle of a sofa or an armchair

 Need Help with Your Layout?